yeefantan/ResNet-101T-for-HCR/README.md

 !["alt_text"](https://github.com/yeefantan/ResNet-101T-for-HCR/blob/main/figures/architecture.png "Architecture")
 **Figure 1.** Proposed pipeline architecture

-We have uploaded the experimental setup for data pre-processing (noise processing, line removal, data augmentation, etc), YOLO-v5 for text localization, ResNet-101T for text transcription, and NER for context recognition in the directory of "pipeline".
-However, necessary changes would be necessary to re-use the code, (e.g. the data location).
+We have uploaded the notebooks of the experimental studies setup for data pre-processing (noise processing, line removal, data augmentation, etc), YOLO-v5 for text localization, ResNet-101T for text transcription, and NER for context recognition in the directory of "pipeline".
+However, some changes would be necessary to re-use the code, (e.g. the data location).
+The folder "utils" contains the necessary functions, such as loading the data.

 A side note: To use YOLO-v5, you must first label the data accordingly.
 The tool that we have used is LabelImg [2].
 A sample annotated image is as below.

 !["alt_text"](https://github.com/yeefantan/ResNet-101T-for-HCR/blob/main/figures/sample_annotated_image.png "Sample")

 **Figure 2.** Sample annotated image

+To fully re-use the code, the researcher must start with data pre-processing, followed by data annotation for YOLO-v5, and data annotation for the segmented handwritten images, different model experiments (LSTM/ViT/ResNet-101T), lastly, data collection and annotation for text data using NER annotation software, and the NER model training.
+We have also uploaded the full pipeline demonstration in both PDF and notebook version under the directory "pipeline".

 ## Results